Love Is Here: Background and production

 Starsailor were formed in 1996 in Wigan by fellow students James Walsh on vocals and guitar, James Stelfox on bass, and Ben Byrne on drums.
 They spent four-and-a-half year playing small venues in North West England.
 After several line-up changes, Barry Westhead was brought in on keyboards at the beginning of 2000.
-Waksh's brother Andrew worked at a management company and at Heavenly Records, and was impressed with his brother's vocal delivery and songwriting.
+Walsh's brother Andrew worked at a management company and at Heavenly Records, and was impressed with his brother's vocal delivery and songwriting.
 He booked the band for two shows in London in April 2000, which saw a writing from the NME in attendance.
 The writer posted a highly positive review for one of the shows, which in turn started a bidding war between record labels.
 Andrew Walsh began co-managing the band with his boss from Heavenly, Martin Kelly.

 Mark Collen, the managing director of EMI imprint Chrysalis Records, had witnessed one of the shows, and expressed interest only halfway through the opening song of the set.
 As Heavenly had ties with EMI, Walsh and Kelly were positive in having the band under EMI's direction; in July 2001, the band eventually signed to the company.
 James Walsh said they picked that label as they "haven't got anything that sounds like us at all".
 The band also signed a publishing deal with EMI Music Publishing, who proceeded to finance the making of a few demos.
 In January and February 2001, the band toured the UK as part of the NME Carling Awards tour.
 Due to the high quality of the demos, and the public's need for product, one of the demos, "Fever", was released as a single on 5 February 2001.
 It had been produced by Mark Aubrey and the band.

 Also in February 2001, they performed on T4, The Late Late Show, and Top of the Pops.
 Following this, the band went on headlining tours of mainland Europe in March 2001, and then the UK in April 2001.
 "Good Souls" was released as a single on 23 April 2001, produced by Steve Osborne.
 After this stint, the band began recording their debut album.
 Sessions occurred in April and May 2001 over the course of six weeks at Rockfield Studios.
 Osborne produced the sessions; Adrian Bushby served as recording engineer, with Pro Tools engineer Bruno Ellingham.
 Osborne did additional production on "Fever"; he mixed the recordings, before they were mastered by Ray Staff at Whitfield Street.